chef-training/chef-preflight-devops-foundation/README.md

 * downloads.chef.io/chef-dk
 * github.com/chef-training

-Verify RDP connectivity:
+Verify SSH and RDP connectivity:
 * Outbound to AWS

 ### Network Requirements

-Outbound: ports 3389 (RDP) and 5985 (WinRM), * .chef.io, * .aws.amazon.com, and if possible, drive.google.com
+Outbound: ports 22 (SSH), 3389 (RDP), and 5985 (WinRM), * .chef.io, * .aws.amazon.com, and if possible, drive.google.com

 We ask that you run the "pre-flight" script that Chef has put together and return the results to us in a timely fashion.
 To do this, please connect a typical laptop a student might be using to the network we will be utilizing for the class.